alberto-contreras/flatfriendsApp/README.md

 Android Studio & Android Emulator | Android Studio & iOS Emulator
 ------------ | -------------
- Open the Android Studio and install the plug-in of Flutter and Dart After the installation open the Flat&Friends Project of this repository Open the Andoid Emulator that you have installed and run the App | Choose and open the iOS Emulator (by default it's installed w/ Xcode) and run the App
+ Open the Android Studio and install the plug-in of Flutter and Dart |  Open the Android Studio and install the plug-in of Flutter and Dart
+ After the installation open the Flat&Friends Project of this repository | After the installation open the Flat&Friends Project of this repository
+ Open the Andoid Emulator that you have installed and run the App | Choose and open the iOS Emulator (by default it's installed w/ Xcode) and run the App